-The organisational structure of the MAT consists of four levels, Members Board, Board of Directors, SLAT Executive Headteacher and the SLAT Executive Deputy Headteacher Team (EDHT).
+The organisational structure of the MAT consists of three levels, The Members Board, the Board of Directors and the SLAT Executive Deputy Headteacher Team (EDHT).

 The MAT is governed by the Members Board, which delegates functions as appropriate to the Board of Directors who are appointed by the Directors as a committee.
 Directors are directors of the Charitable Company for the purposes of the Companies Act 2006 and Directors for the purposes of charity legislation.
 The Directors exercise their powers and functions with a view to fulfilling a largely strategic role in the running of the MAT.